Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.

 Push vs Pull Learning

 There are many different ways to learn.
-You can read a book, attend a training, subscribe to a MOOC, practice through a pet project, participate in local meetups, ask coworkers for support, follow tutorials on blogs, watch videos online.
+You can read a book, attend a training session, subscribe to a MOOC, practice through a pet project, participate in local meetups, ask coworkers for support, follow tutorials on blogs, watch videos online.
 There isn’t a clear winner when it comes to learning.
 Some supports are more effective depending on the subject.
 For example, a MOOC is clearly superior to learn graphic tools like Photoshop, and thus many authors completely migrated to MOOCs.
 Watching the instructor doing the actions is clearly preferable to reading bulleted lists in books.
 I learnt Photoshop this way many years ago, and I’m now delighted by courses on LinkedIn Learning.
-Each support presents advantages and drawbacks, and you will get much better results by varying learning resources than simply learning using books or trainings exclusively.
+Each support presents advantages and drawbacks, and you will get much better results by varying learning resources than simply learning using books or training courses exclusively.
 Complementary is key to learning.

 There is, however, an important distinction to make between these different supports.
 How much I control what I learn?
 Who is pulling the strings?